hammacktony/stream-hls-locally/README.md

 To build the UI to view the streams, run `npm run build` or `yarn run build`.
 The ui uses [video.js](https://videojs.com/) as the video player.

-To start the server, run `./run_server.sh`.
+To start the server, run `NODE_ENV=production node server.js`.
 There are multiple environment variables to set the port, ui file location, and data directory for HLS streams.

 To view an HLS stream, use the `stream` query param with the `stream_name` used during the trancoding process.
 To view the rick roll video, go to `http://localhost:8080/?stream=rick`